CS2401-Fall2020/Week-11/README.md

 Extra credit will be provided for anyone who identifies implementation errors that were unintentional.

 ### `BinarySearchTreeMistakes`
-* `public boolean insert(String)` -- takes as input a string to be inserted, and returns a boolean indicating the success of the opertation.
+* `public boolean insert(String)` -- takes as input a string to be inserted, and returns a boolean indicating the success of the operation.
 A false value indicates that the value cannot be inserted.
 * `public boolean isValid()` -- determines if the tree is a valid binary search tree.
 * `public boolean remove(String)` -- removed the given string node from the tree. the boolean indicates if the node was removed successully.
 * `public boolean search(String)` -- finds the given string in the tree, returns `true` if it is found, and `false` otherwise.